 South Korea’s democratic system features regular rotations of power and robust political pluralism, with the largest parties representing conservative and liberal views.
 Personal freedoms are generally respected, though the country struggles with minority rights and social integration.
-Legal bans on pro–North Korean activity have sometimes affected legitimate political expression.
+Legal bans on pro–North Korean activity have sometimes affected legitimate political expression, though since the start of inter-Korean rapprochement in early 2018, there has been greater pressure on those airing negative views of North Korea and inter-Korean engagement.

 A. ELECTORAL PROCESS: 11 / 12